TheSolaAI/sola-application/README.md

 ## Environment Variables

-Create a `.env` file in the root folder of the project to store your API keys and other environment variables.
+Create a `.env` file in the root folder to store your API keys and other environment variables.

 ```env
 # OpenAI API Key